 If this happens, you might get a ‘referral notice’ to let you know your case is being considered and that you might have to pay a civil penalty (fine) of up to £20,000 for each illegal worker.

 You’ll be sent a ‘civil penalty notice’ if you’re found liable and you’ll have 28 days to respond.

 The notice will tell you how to pay, what to do next, and how to object to the decision.

-Your business’s details may also be published by the UK Border Agency as a warning to other businesses not to employ illegal workers.
+Your business’s details may be published by Immigration Enforcement as a warning to other businesses not to employ illegal workers.

 Find out about call charges

 email@example.com - if you’re an employer or Tier 1 investor

 firstname.lastname@example.org - if you’re from an educational institution or you’re a Student sponsor